 7. Even rodents get bullied

-Rodents fall in to problems with peer-pressure just like humans do!
+Rats fall in to problems with peer-pressure just like humans do!
 They will often do whatever the others in their pack are doing just to fit in, even if that means eating food they are not familiar with.

 8. Do not underestimate a rodent’s brain power